JacobInwald/CRATE/README.md

 ## Installation

-Nothings been written here so wait for updates
+Nothing been written here so wait for updates

 ## Contributions